AnzhelikaKravchuk/2018-2019.MMF.BSU/Extramural/README.md

 7. Write a C# program to display the system time.
    > *Sample Output*: Current Date time: 6/18/2019

-5. Write a C# program to reverse a string (use class String, use ckass StringBuilder).
+5. Write a C# program to capitalize the first letter of each word in a sentence.
+   > *Test Data*:
+   > Input a string: the quick brown fox jumps over the lazy dog.
+   > *Expected Output*
+   > Result string: The Quick Brown Fox Jumps Over The Lazy Dog.